Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 We've introduced a new installation and OAuth flow for **embedded apps** that eliminates the redirects used for installation and authorization.
 It can replace the existing [Authorization Code install and grant flow](https://shopify.dev/docs/apps/auth/get-access-tokens/authorization-code-grant).

-You can take advantage of [Shopify Managed Install](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation) to handle automatic app installation and scope updates, while using
-[Token Exchange](https://shopify.dev/docs/apps/auth/get-access-tokens/token-exchange/overview) to get an access token for the logged-in user.
+You can take advantage of [Shopify Managed Install](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation) to handle automatic app installations and scope updates, while using [Token Exchange](https://shopify.dev/docs/apps/auth/get-access-tokens/token-exchange/overview) to get an access token for the logged-in user.

 ##### Enabling Token Exchange in your app